kanika-singla/Webhook-Server/README.md

 ### Assumptions:
  * Two webhooks with the same URL will not be registered.
  * Response will consist of `error` boolean key/value to indicate any error in response.
- * Only 2 endpoints are required for the task: Register and Triggering/Test.
+ * Only 2 endpoints are required for the task: Register and Triggering/Test Webhooks.
  * The tests are also around the two endpoints only.